yz3440/drawing-plus-plus/week-1/homework.md

 ![Triangulation with Ear Clipping algorithm](assets/exercise-2.jpg)

-## Results
+## Participant’s Experience

-Here are some results from the exercise.
+Here are some participants’ drawing from the exercise.

 To be continued...